eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 To provide feedback on this document, please visit our GitHub repository.
 You can do so by navigating to the \"Issues\" tab and submitting a new issue or commenting on existing ones.
-Whether you\'ve spotted a typo, have a suggestion for clarifying a Section, or want to propose a new topic for inclusion, we welcome your feedback.
+Whether you\'ve spotted a typo, have a suggestion for clarifying a section, or want to propose a new topic for inclusion, we welcome your feedback.

 ##### 8.2.1.1 Guidelines for adding issues to the Github repository